· min · 2445

 La Cigua Palmera

+Here’s what makes it special: it exists nowhere else on Earth except Hispaniola.
 Not just rare - endemic.
-The Palmchat belongs to a bird family that evolved exclusively on this island.
+The Palmchat is the only species in its entire bird family, one that evolved exclusively on this island.
 One species, one family, one place.
 When you see one, you’re looking at evolution that happened right here and nowhere else.

 endemic

-Lives in: Each clutch has 2-4 eggs.
+Nesting: each clutch has 2-4 eggs.
 They’re ecosystem engineers disguised as chatty brown birds.

+It’s a Least Concern species and still common and widespread, though palm cutting removes nesting trees in some areas.
 When you see a Cigua Palmera, you’re seeing Dominican biodiversity in feathers.

 Broad-billed Tody - The Tiny Showstopper